Bordertown (1989 TV series): Production information

 The series was a co-produced by Alliance Entertainment Corporation of Canada and Tele-Images of France.
-French directors were often used, and Sophie Barjac was hired to play a main character who come from Paris in order to broaden the series' appeal to French investors.
+French directors were often used, and Sophie Barjac was hired to play a main character who had come from Paris in order to broaden the series' appeal to French investors.

 The town was built on a ranch east of Vancouver, Canada.
 Sixty-five carpenters worked for six weeks to build the half-million-dollar complex.
 All buildings were complete inside and out.
 No soundstage work was done during the filming of the series; everything was shot inside or outside of the buildings that had been constructed for Bordertown.

 Effort was made to have the series look as authentic as possible.
 A 1989 article stated that the general store held "an array of merchandise worthy of the finest western museum."
 The saloon was stocked with antique bottles, and the livery stable had hundred-year-old saddles.